Geridev/quantizedensenet/README.md

 ```

 ## Quick Start
-1. Install the wheel and dependencies, then import the converter: `from converter import Converter`
+1. Install the wheel and dependencies, then import the converter: `from quantizedensenet import Converter`

 2. Create a converter instance: `converter = Converter()`